Our Law Firm Will Break down the Process, Step-By Step

 When you suffer an injury, your first instinct is probably to panic, and understandably so.
 A work-related injury, whether minor or debilitating, comes as a painful surprise.
 But in order to protect your health and your legal rights, you need to take action:

 Report your injury: Tell your employer immediately that you were injured.
 While verbal reports are valid, we recommend making your notification in writing.
 This way, you have a solid record of your report that makes it hard to be deemed invalid or insufficient notification.
-Make sure to adhere to your employer's procedure pertaining to work injuries, and to report the incident to management or to your immediate supervisor - not a coworker.
+Make sure to adhere to your employer’s procedure pertaining to work injuries, and to report the incident to management or to your immediate supervisor and not a coworker.

 It’s important to make sure that that, when notifying your employer of your injury, you provide as much detail as possible.
 Mention how you were injured, what you were doing at the time, what symptoms you’re currently experiencing, and anything else you deem relevant to the event.
 This level of accuracy and detail must also be applied to an accident report form, if your employer asks you to complete one.
 This form will serve as another piece of documented evidence of your injury, and will prove useful if your claim is disputed for any reason.